The illiquidity network of stocks in China's market crash: Introduction

 \section{Introduction}

-The stock market occupies the most profound role in the financial systems of modern economies like China.
-An abrupt stock market crash, like the one of 2015 that evaporated around 15 trillion yuan in wealth, therefore could be a cartographic shock to the economics and bring about huge losses to the whole society.
-In fact, how to understand the market crash and implement early warnings has been an important issue and trending topic not only in finance but also interdisciplinary fields after the crisis.
-While it is conventionally thought that market crash might be a typical black-swan event, which is hardly predicted due to sophisticated factors beyond and unexpected entanglements with external systems.
-Nevertheless, the associations between investor behaviors, like expectations, emotions and imitations and the market performance, especially their power in return predictions~\cite{ZhouTales,luemotion}, imply that trading behaviors may provide a new but promising perspective of probing and warning the market crash.
-In particular, details of every trading decision in high-frequency records further offer a manner of big-data proxy to investigate the collective behavior of investors, either before, during or after the market crash.
+The stock market plays the most profound role in the financial systems of modern economies such as China.
+An abrupt stock market crash, such that in 2015 in which approximately 15 trillion yuan in wealth evaporated, could therefore be a catastrophic shock to economies and bring about enormous losses to society as a whole.
+In fact, how to understand market crashes and implement early warnings has been an important issue and trending topic not only in finance but also in interdisciplinary fields since the crisis.
+However, it is conventionally understood that a market crash might be a typical black-swan event, which is nearly impossible to predict due to sophisticated factors beyond the crash and unexpected entanglements with external systems.
+Nevertheless, the associations between investor behaviors, such as expectations, emotions and imitations, and market performance, especially their power in return predictions \cite{ZhouTales,wang2019aggr}, imply that trading behaviors may provide a new but promising perspective in probing and generating warnings of a market crash.
+It is accordingly reasonable to assume that in the stock market, the behaviors of investors, in particular irrational behavior, would help disseminate disturbance, amplify panic and then result in a crash.
+In particular, the details of every trading decision in high-frequency records further offer a big-data proxy to investigate the collective behavior of investors, either before, during or after a market crash.